Phase transition in the Integrated Density of States of the Anderson model arising from a supersymmetric sigma model: Abstract

-as \(E\searrow 0.\) Our result shows that, for a physically motivated ergodic and 1-dependent random potential, Lifshitz tails do not appear.
-Note that it is conjectured in \cite{Sabot2019} that the asymptotic behavior of the IDS of the operator \(H_\beta\) is \(\sqrt{E}\).
+as \(E\searrow 0.\) In particular, our results indicate that for such a model, that is ergodic and features a 1-dependent random potential, Lifshitz tails do not emerge.
+Note that it is conjectured in \cite{Sabot2019} that, in the case of constant weights, the asymptotic behavior of the IDS of the operator \(H_\beta\) is \(\sqrt{E}\).
 Therefore we prove this conjecture in the strong disorder regime up to a logarithmic correction.
+We anticipate that this result will also apply to non-constant weights, provided they do not vary excessively and the relevant quantities can be defined.

 Note that, for strong disorder \(W\ll 1\), the random variables \(\beta\) are approximately iid with Gamma distribution (cf. the explicit Laplace transform in \eqref{eq-laplace-beta-Lambda}).
 Therefore one expects that